Many of the terrier breeds that people now lament the "extinction" of never actually existed except in the minds of Victorian picture book makers.

 With the rise of dog shows in the 1860s, the race was on to give every odd-looking dog a name and "improve" them, and terriers were at the top of the list.

-One group of Kennel Club breeders decided to embrace a rather ponderous name and an incredible assertion for the brown and black dogs: they were "the root stock" of all terriers in the British Isles, and they were to be called the "Old English Broken-Haired Black and Tan."
+One group of Kennel Club breeders decided to embrace a rather ponderous name and an incredible assertion for the brown and black dogs.
+They were, they asserted, "the root stock" of all terriers in the British Isles, and they were to be called the "Old English Broken-Haired Black and Tan."

-The assertion that these dogs were the root stock of all terriers in the U.K. is rather laughable -- no one knows what the "root stock" for these dogs was, and in any case there probably was no single "tap root," but instead a fine net of "rootlets" that spread far and wide and included a lot of dogs that were not terriers at all -- dachshunds, whippets, beagles, and lap dogs, for example.
+The assertion that these dogs were the root stock of all terriers in the UK is rather laughable -- no one know what the "root stock" was, and in any case there probably was no single "tap root," but instead a fine net of "rootlets" that spread far and wide and included a lot of dogs that were not terriers at all -- dachshunds, whippets, beagles, and lap dogs, for example.

 For their part, proponents of the "Old English Black and Tan" moniker could not seem to coalesce into a real club; in fact they could not even agree on a name for their supposedly "Old English" breed.
 Some called it the Old English Broken-Haired Black and Tan Terrier, some the Old English Wire Haired Black and Tan, some the Broken-Haired Black and Tan, and some just "Black and Tan" -- a color-descriptive name that had been used about as often as "white dog" or "yellow hound".

 Whatever they might have called the dogs, this new Kennel Club "breed" was in fact a put-up job comprised of a mix of terrier types and they had difficulty breeding true.